shawn-nyk/tp/docs/DeveloperGuide.md

 - Commands that are dependent on the type of `Item`
     - e.g. `AddCommand`, `DeleteCommand`, `EditCommand`
     - These commands are implemented as _abstract_ classes that inherit from the `Command` class.
-Type specific commands like `AddCompanyCommand` and `AddApplicationCommand` will then inherit from the _abstract_ `AddCommand` class
+Type specific commands like `AddCompanyCommand` and `AddApplicationCommand` inherit from the _abstract_ `AddCommand` class
 - Commands that are not dependent on the type of `Item`
-    - e.g. `HelpCommand`, `ExitCommand`
+    - e.g. `SwitchCommand`, `HelpCommand`, `ExitCommand`
     - These commands are implemented as _concrete_ classes and inherit directly from the `Command` class

-From this point on, we will be using one particular command that is dependent on the type of `Item`, `AddCommand` to facilitate discussion.
+From this point on, we will be using `XCommand` to represent commands that are dependent on type and `YCommand` to represent commands that are independent of type.

 The following is an example of the class hierachy: